Hotel Imperial (1927 film): Production

 The film used the same exterior town square set from Negri's film The Spanish Dancer (1923).

 Commentary

-In a departure from her former vampish roles, and Negri depicted Anna as tense and fidgeting, experiencing the anxiety of war time noncombatents, a woman surrounded by foreign army men in the hotel.
-She watches carefully and, when she sees the need, takes decisive action to avoid sexual assault and save her lover and, indirectly, her nation.
+In a departure from her former vampish roles, Negri depicted Anna as tense and fidgeting, experiencing the anxiety of wartime non-combatants.
+As a woman surrounded by foreign soldiers in the hotel, she watches carefully and, when she sees the need, takes decisive action to avoid sexual assault and save her lover and, indirectly, her nation.

 Preservation

 Hotel Imperial is one of Negri's few Paramount films to survive and is preserved in several film archives.